 The 2 piece canning jar lids that the USDA recommends consist of a screw band and a flat lid.
 The flat lid has a sealing compound on the inside rim.
 I've also heard them called 'flats' or 'seals'.
 The screw band part is reusable but the flat lid is not.
 After use the sealing compound will become indented which might interfere with a new seal.

-Take a flat lid that has not been used and one that has and compare them.
-Look at the inside of the lids where the sealing compound is.
-You'll notice that after it has been used it will show an indentation where it sealed to your jar.
+Take a flat lid that has not been used and one that has been used for canning and compare them.
+If you look at the inside of the lids where the sealing compound is, you'll notice that a used lid will show an indentation where it sealed to your jar.
 This indentation flattens the sealing compound and it may not seal the second time around.

 Where can I buy canning jar lids?